Self Drive Tour

 Lincoln Financial Field Visit (Philadelphia) – Stop by the home of the Eagles for a look at one of the NFL’s great stadiums.

-Nationals vs. Braves at Nationals Park (Washington, D.C.) – Enjoy an exciting evening game at one of baseball’s most modern stadiums.
+Nationals vs. Phillies at Nationals Park (Washington, D.C.) – Enjoy an exciting evening game at one of baseball’s most modern stadiums.

 Louisville Slugger Museum & Factory Tour – See how the legendary Louisville Slugger bats are made and even hold a bat used by the pros.